-With the COVID-19 pandemic crawling into its final stretch (hopefully) after two years of ravaging the globe, talk of economic turnaround is in the air.
+With the COVID-19 pandemic crawling into its final stretch after 3 years of ravaging the globe, talk of economic turnaround is in the air.
 When one considers the depth and scale of the de facto problems we all face, it seems a little hard to imagine how deeply grounded this optimism can be in reality.

 I’d like to shrug and say, “I’ll take it,” but frankly that feels a little dangerous.